RaylaVR/OpenDrumBook/Lessons /Teachers Notes/Beginner/Section I/Chapter I Hello Drums!.md

 # Chapter I: Hello Drums!

-## Introduction
+\section{Introduction}

-**TODO:**  This should introduce what marching drums are and what will be learned in this lesson.
+% This should introduce what marching drums are and what will be learned in this lesson.

 ## Marking Time and The Metronome